 As a member of a protected class, group, identity, etc., you are legally entitled to a safe work environment with equal opportunities and rights.
 But when your employer discriminates against you, ensuring you won’t be able to advance in your chosen career, you deserve justice.

-If you believe that you were a victim of employment discrimination or harassment, call Brown Kwon & Lam, LLP today.
+If you believe that you were a victim of employment discrimination or harassment in NYC, contact Brown Kwon & Lam.